 No gas-powered car can match the instantaneous response to throttle inputs and a 95-kWh battery promises a range of around 200 miles when you are not exploring the upper reaches of its performance envelope.

-Currently 8 Concept Ones have been delivered to customers and specification levels vary as development is ongoing.
+Currently eight units of the Concept_One have been delivered to customers and specification levels vary as development is ongoing.
 Basic specifications include full LED lighting, Carbon-ceramic brakes, full carbon-fiber body, 22 Kw on-board charger and an in-house infotainment system.

 A totally bespoke interior and exterior design are impressive for such a small volume manufacturer and the all-wheel torque vectoring system may be a game changer too.
 It may have a cramped cabin and brakes that need further development but it offers searing acceleration and a level of exclusivity few other competitors can match.